 Janet Walker is hailed “a very strong arbitrator” who ranks highly among peers thanks to her impressive experience as sole arbitrator, co-arbitrator and chair.

-Janet Walker, CD, BA(Hons) MA, JD, DPhil (Oxon), is a chartered arbitrator based in Toronto at Arbitration Place, in London at Outer Temple Chambers, and in Sydney, Australia.
+Janet Walker, CD, BA(Hons) MA, JD, DPhil (Oxon), is a chartered arbitrator based at Int-Arb Arbitrators, London; at Arbitration Place, Toronto; and at Sydney Arbitration Chambers.
 She is professor of law and past associate dean of Osgoode Hall Law School, a member of the Ontario Bar, and a licenced legal consultant of the New York State Bar.

-Janet has served as sole, presiding, and co-arbitrator in ICC, HKIAC, ICDR, DIAC, SIAC and in ad hoc arbitrations in a variety of seats.
-Her matters cover a range of industries including construction, heavy equipment, M&A, shareholder, distribution, intellectual property, environmental, finance and employment.
+Janet has served as sole, presiding, and co-arbitrator in ICC, HKIAC, ICDR, DIAC, KCAB, SIAC and in ad hoc arbitrations in a variety of seats.
+Her matters cover fields such as construction, heavy equipment, M&A, shareholder, distribution, intellectual property, environmental, finance and employment.
 She is a member of the panels of AIAC, ACICA, BVI, CIETAC, HKIAC, ICDR, KCAB, Shanghai, Shenzhen, SIAC and Ukraine, and she has a good working knowledge of Spanish and French.

-Janet has been a member of ICC Canada since 2001 and is currently vice-chair; and a founding member of the Toronto Commercial Arbitration Society (formerly Arbitration Roundtable of Toronto), the CIArb Canadian Branch (formerly founding chair of the Toronto Chapter), Young Canadian Arbitration Practitioners (founding advisor), and ArbitralWomen; and she is a member of the LCIA, IBA, ICCA and the Worshipful Company of Arbitrators.
-She is recipient of the 2018 CIArb Canada Award for Distinguished Service.
+Janet is vice chair of ICC Canada and has been a member since 2001.
+She is a founding member of the Toronto Commercial Arbitration Society (formerly Arbitration Roundtable of Toronto), the CIArb Canadian Branch (formerly founding chair of the Toronto Chapter), Young Canadian Arbitration Practitioners (founding adviser) and ArbitralWomen; and she is a member of the LCIA, IBA, ICCA and the Worshipful Company of Arbitrators.
+She is recipient of the CIArb Canada Award for Distinguished Service.

-Janet has authored Canada’s main text on private international law, Canadian Conflict of Laws for nearly 20 years, and she is general editor of works on civil litigation and complex litigation.
-She was adviser (common law) to Canada’s Federal Courts rules committee (2006-2015) and CIArb academic advisor (2014-2015).
+For 20 years, Janet has authored Canada’s main text on private international law, Canadian Conflict of Laws, and she is general editor of works on civil litigation and complex litigation.
+She was adviser (common law) to Canada’s Federal Courts committee (2006–2015) and CIArb academic adviser (2014–2015).

-For more than 20 years Janet has served as consultant and expert witness in cross-border and complex litigation, and in law reform working groups for the American Law Institute, the ABA, the IBA and the Uniform Law Conference of Canada, including its international arbitration legislation project.
+For more than 20 years, Janet served as consultant and expert witness in cross-border and complex litigation, and in law reform working groups for the American Law Institute, ABA, IBA and the Uniform Law Conference of Canada, including its international arbitration legislation project.
 She advocated successfully for the adoption of the 2006 Model Law in Ontario, and was a member of the executive organising committee of ICCA 2018 Sydney.

-Janet served four years as co-director of the CIArb Oxford diploma course, and currently teaches in the Stuttgart master’s programme in construction law.
-She is secretary general of the International Association of Procedural Law and past president of the ILA Canada, and she coached the Osgoode Vis team (2001-2014), including in the year that they prevailed in Vienna.
-Janet was Leverhulme professor at University College, Oxford; Hauser global law professor at NYU and NYU/NUS in Singapore; and visiting professor at universities in Tunisia (2001-2014) and in Australia, Israel, Italy, Croatia and China.
-She is a member of the Max Plank Institute Luxembourg Scientific Advisory Committee.
+Janet served four years as co-director of the CIArb Oxford Diploma course, and currently teaches in the Stuttgart Masters in Construction Law programme.
+She is International Association of Procedural Law secretary general, ILA Canada past president, and she coached the Osgoode Vis Team (2001–2014), including in the year that they prevailed in Vienna.
+Janet was Leverhulme professor at University College, Oxford; Hauser global law professor at NYU and NYU/NUS in Singapore; and visiting professor at universities in Tunisia (2001–2014) and in Australia, Israel, Italy, Croatia and China.
+She is a member of the Max Plank Institute Luxembourg scientific advisory committee.

-Since 2010, Janet had been recognised in leading indexes, including WWL (Canada and International editions), Chambers and Best Lawyers.
-Leading members of the international arbitration community have said “I know well the talents that mark a first-rate arbitrator.
-Professor Walker possesses them all”.
-Sources add: “Janet is held in very high regard by the international Arbitration community as a preeminent arbitration practitioner and scholar,” and “Professor Walker was responsive to the parties' queries and submissions at all times, diligently conducted the proceedings through carefully crafted procedural decisions and spearheaded the issuance of an award which ultimately led to an efficient resolution of the parties' dispute”.
+Since 2010, Janet had been recognised in leading indexes, including Who’s Who Legal (Canada and Thought Leaders), Chambers and Partners and Best Lawyers.
+Leading members of the international arbitration community have said: “I know well the talents that mark a first-rate arbitrator.
+Professor Walker possesses them all”, “Janet is held in very high regard by the International Arbitration Community as a preeminent arbitration practitioner and scholar,” and “Professor Walker was responsive to the parties' queries and submissions at all times, diligently conducted the proceedings through carefully crafted procedural decisions and spearheaded the issuance of an award which ultimately led to an efficient resolution of the parties' dispute”.